The relationship between volume and sound quality and understanding the trade-offs.

 The Source Material

-As I mentioned earlier, some older productions are far more enjoyable when turned up to 10, while some seem to fall apart at higher volumes.
+As I mentioned, some older productions are far more enjoyable when turned up to 10, while some seem to fall apart at higher volumes.
 Whether a track was engineered on an analog (tape) or digital (software) system dramatically affects this.
-However, digital audio artifacts are becoming less noticeable over time as technology improves.
+However, digital audio artifacts are becoming less noticeable as technology improves.

 Furthermore, a song with a notably ‘darker’ feel will begin to reveal some clarity at higher volumes.
 This is due to reduced low-end mud and the tonal balance seeming to widen, allowing for more uncomplicated dissection of the mixed elements.